SoftwareGuy/ENet-CSharp/README.md

 You will see an anime babe appear followed by [Ignorance](https://github.com/SoftwareGuy/Ignorance) ASCII art.

 CMake will fire up, configure itself after inspecting your build environment and hopefully spit out a binary blob inside a `Unity/Plugins` directory.
-On Windows, this will be a DLL, on Mac it will be a BUNDLE and on Linux it will be a shared object (`.so`).
+On Windows, this will be a DLL, on Mac it will be a `.bundle` file and on Linux it will be a shared object (`.so`).
 This can be used with Unity or another thing like a C# NET Core application or even other C/C++ apps.

 #### Testing
 - `dotnet test` will run some sanity checks and make sure ENET initializes, data is received and sent correctly, etc.